strangerstudios/hide-admin-bar-from-non-admins/readme.txt

 1. Upload the `hide-admin-bar-from-non-admins` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Tweak the plugin code as needed.
-There are no settings, and this plugin will not be updated oftne.
+There are no settings, and this plugin will not be updated often.

+== Frequently Asked Questions ==

+= I found a bug in the plugin. =

+Please post it in the issues section of GitHub and we'll fix it as soon as we can.
+Thanks for helping. https://github.com/strangerstudios/hide-admin-bar-from-non-admins/issues

+= I need help installing, configuring, or customizing the plugin. =

+Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

+== Changelog ==

+= 1.0 =
+* Initial version of the plugin.